kyledayton/requesthub/README.md

   -r=256: max requests to store
 ```

-## Endpoints
-### Receive Request
-Any `non-GET` request made to "/" will be stored in memory.
-By default, the newest 256 requests are stored.
-This can be changed by using the `-r` command line option.

-### View Requests
-A `GET` request to "/" shows the stored requests, sorted from newest to oldest.

-### Clear Requests
-Sending any request to "/clear" will remove all stored requests.

-## TODO
+## Usage
-* Add a web UI for viewing requests
-* Multiple named "hubs" for handling different sets of requests
-* Request forwarding from one hub to another URL (use as proxy between 2 services to inspect webhooks)
+Open `http://localhost:54321` in your browser.
+The index page shows a list of your hubs, and a form for creating a hub.
+Create a hub and it will redirect you to the hub requests page.

+To send requests to the hub, send any non-GET request to `http://localhost:54321/<HUB_NAME>`

+The hub requests page shows stored requests sent to the hub.
+There is a clear button, which will delete all stored requests in the hub.
+In addition, there is a form for setting the forwarding URL of the hub.
+Setting a URL and clicking 'Update URL' will forward any incoming requests to the hub into the specified URL.